dariusf/fable/docs.md

 With a `$` prefix (e.g. `` `$CODE` ``), the output is _interpolated_ as _text_ into the story at that point.

 With a `~` prefix, the output is interpolated as _Fable_ into the story at that point.
-This allows _unquoting_: generating some fragment of story dynamically using JavaScript[^2].
+This allows _unquoting_: generating some fragment of story dynamically using JavaScript.

 The block form of this uses the `meta` or `~` info-string after the language type.